simonangel-fong/Note_Humber/3rd/Big_Data/spark/spark.md

 - All these methods are designed to scale out across a cluster
 - It is nine times faster than the disk-based implementation used by Apache Mahout.

 ---

+#### Machine Learning – `MLlib`

+- MLlib is Spark’s `machine learning (ML)` library.
+Its goal is to make practical machine learning scalable and easy.
+- It consists of common learning algorithms and utilities, including classification, regression, clustering, collaborative filtering, dimensionality reduction
+- Spark excels at iterative computation, enabling MLlib to **run fast**.
+At the same time, we care about algorithmic performance: MLlib contains highquality algorithms that leverage iteration, and can yield better results MapReduce.
+- Supposedly, running times or up to 100x faster than Hadoop MapReduce

+---